English

 Topic |

-To develop a secure knowledge of the chosen modern text of Animal Farm so that students can improve the key skills needed to succeed in the English Literature exam. |
+An Inspector Calls To develop a secure knowledge of the play An Inspector Calls so that students can improve the key skills needed to succeed in the English Literature Exam. |

 |